alpa-projects/alpa/examples/opt_serving/README.md

 As a serving system, Alpa provides the following unique advantages:
 - **Support commodity hardware**: With Alpa, you can serve OPT-175B using your in-house GPU cluster, without needing the latest generations of A100 80GB GPUs nor fancy InfiniBand connections -- no hardware constraints!
 - **Flexible parallelism strategies**: Alpa will automatically figure out the appropriate model-parallelism strategies based on your cluster setup.
-- **Serve with arbitrary numbers of GPUs, from 0 - 100s**: No matter how many GPUs you have, you can serve OPT as long as your total memory is sufficient.

 In this example, we use Alpa to serve the open-source OPT model, supporting all sizes ranging from 125M to 175B.